KennyHT/learn-kubernetes/labs/setup.md

     make setup

+## System utilities

-## The watch command
+### watch

-The watch command allows you to observe the output from running a command every n seconds.
+The `watch` binary allows you to observe the output from running a command every n seconds.

 While kubernetes has a built-in `--watch` flag, I often don't use it as it doesnt't flush the previous output.

+To install it with homebrew on the Mac, use `brew install watch`.

+### jq

+The `jq` binary allows us to nicely format, search and extract data from JSON on the commandline.

+For a lot of Kubernetes commands, we'll be using the `--template` flag which uses `golang` template syntax but `jq` is in general, a very useful tool to have lying around, even if you use it to do nothing more than just pretty print JSON in the terminal.

 To install it with homebrew on the Mac, use `brew install watch`.

 ## Bash completion for kubectl